temporalio/documentation/docs-src/cli/operator/search-attribute/list.md

 ---
 id: list
-title: temporal operator list
+title: temporal operator search-attribute list
 sidebar_label: list
 description: Lists all Search Attributes that can be used in list Workflow Queries.
 tags:
     - cli
 ---

 The `temporal operator search-attrbute list` command displays a list of all [Search Attributes](/concepts/what-is-a-search-attribute) that can be used in `temporal workflow list --query`.